-If an employee has been charged with a felony or serious misdemeanor, or if an employee is convicted of a felony or serious misdemeanor, the employee is required to immediately inform his/her manager.
+If an employee has been charged with a felony or serious misdemeanor, or if an employee is convicted of a felony or serious misdemeanor (defined to include all misdemeanors other than traffic violations), the employee is required to immediately inform his/her manager.
 Failure to do so will lead to corrective action, up to and including termination of employment.